JYamihud/blender-organizer/README.md

 # blender-organizer

 If you have a question, suggestion or simply curious about the development of the project.
-You can go to out [TELEGRAM CHAT](https://t.me/blenderorganizer)
+You can go to our [TELEGRAM CHAT](https://t.me/blenderorganizer)

   ## Movies done with help of Blender-Organizer